docsastests/docsastests.github.io/_posts/2024-01-23-validate-api-with-doc-detective.md

 When you say, "Sending a GET request to the `/dogs` endpoint will return an enumerated list of dog objects," your docs are making an assertion about how the API will perform.
 By rephrasing that assertion in the form of a test that you store in a JSON object alongside the docs, you can know when something changes about the product that renders the assertion incorrect.

-For REST APIs this is as simple as scripting calls to an API and comparing the results against what you expect them to be.
+For REST APIs, this is as simple as scripting calls to an API and comparing the results against what you expect them to be.
 Doc Detective provides simple tools for doing this.

 ## Doc Detective core concepts

-Doc detective lets you create tests for your docs.
-You create these tests by creating test schemas in JSON.
-Tests in Doc Detective have a set of steps that you define and Doc Detective executes in sequence.
-Each step contains an action which sets ‘what’ Doc Detective does for each step as well as a set of action specific fields that determine ‘how‘ each action gets executed.
+Doc Detective lets you create tests for your docs.
+You create these tests by creating test specifications in JSON.
+Tests in Doc Detective have a set of steps that you define and that Doc Detective executes in sequence.
+Each step contains an action which sets 'what' Doc Detective does for the step as well as a set of action-specific fields that determine 'how' each action gets executed.

 For the simple REST API tests in this tutorial, we’re going to focus on different ways of using Doc Detective’s [`httpRequest` action](https://doc-detective.com/reference/schemas/httpRequest.html).

 ## Writing your first Doc Detective test

-Create a folder named “test-specs” next to the cloned repository of Doc Detective.
+Create a folder named *test-specs* next to the cloned repository of Doc Detective.

 ```
 |